AlexanderOtavka/database/README.md

 # Database
-## A web based databse for storing strings
+## A web based database for storing strings

 ### This repository is both the  web client and the server for a simple Family Name Database written with Google App Engine and Bootstrap.